hamtana/cosc349-assignment2/README.md

 4. Run the docker containers
     - For the Request Service run `docker run -d -p 8080:8080 --name request-service hamish27/cosc349-request-service:latest`
     - For the Management Service run `docker run -d -p 8081:8081 --name management-service hamish27/cosc349-management-service:latest`
 5. The services should now be running on the public IP of the EC2 instances on ports 8080 for Request Service and 8081 for the Management Service.
+Run `docker ps` to verify

 ### Once EC2 instances are running